The currency used throughout the country is the Belize dollar. Credit cards are widely accepted and ATMs are readily available.

 Major Air Routes from the United States

-In the United States, many airlines have direct flights to Belize from New York, Dallas, Los Angeles, Miami, and Houston.
+In the United States, a variety of airlines have direct flights to Belize from

 Major Air Routes from Canada

-In Canada, Westjet and Air Canada offer direct flights from Toronto and Westjet from Calgary.
+In Canada, both Westjet and Air Canada offer nonstop flights from Toronto, with Westjet offering nonstop service from Calgary.
 From the rest of Canada, travellers will have to connect via Toronto, Calgary or the United States.

 Essential Sights in Belize

 Ambergris Caye is the largest island in Belize and is the starting point to visit the Blue Hole.
-It is well known for its water sports, diving, spectacular beaches, and snorkelling the Belize Barrier Reef, the second largest in the world after Australia’s Great Barrier Reef.
+It is a well-known spot for water sports, diving, spectacular beaches, and snorkelling on the Belize Barrier Reef, the second largest in the world after Australia’s Great Barrier Reef.